 If you are a content creator or a business Instagram Insights is the bare minimum that you should use to track the performance of your posts and the engagement of your followers.
 Since it is within the Instagram application, the visualizations are not optimal, but Instagram Insights offers most of what you can extract from the Instagram API.

-There is no reason to pay for analytics before you have established your brand.
-Among the free tools I recommend, this one is as free as it gets.
+There is no reason to pay for analytics before establishing your brand.
+Among the free tools I recommend, this one is as free as possible.
 Instead, pay with the time you spend on the app.

 5. Photoshop Express, Lightroom Mobile, Snapseed